JuanmaCopia/lissa/INSTALL.md

+# Requirements

+- Docker
+- Tested on Linux and OSX Macs with Intel CPUs

+**Note:** Unfortunately the artifact does not work on Macs with Apple's new M1 line of CPUs (Symbolic Pathfinder is not able to find a Z3 library even when run in a Docker container).

-## Getting Started
+# Getting Started

 Clone the repository:
 ```
 git clone https://github.com/JuanmaCopia/lissa
 ```

-Move to the cloned repository:
+Move to the recently created folder:
 ```
 cd lissa
 ```

-## Installation
+# Install

 Build the docker container:
 ```
 docker build -t lissa .
 ```

-After the docker is build, run the docker container:
+Run the container:
 ```
 docker run -it lissa:latest /bin/bash
 ```

-## Replicating the experiments
+# Replicating the experiments

+# Running a single experiment

-To run specific experiments, run the run_study_case.sh script, with the following arguments:
+To easily run a single technique over a case study we provide the `run_study_case.sh` script.
+It takes the following arguments:
 ```
-bash run_study_case.sh <class_name> <method_name> <max_scope> <strategy>
+bash `run_study_case.sh` <class_name> <method_name> <max_scope> <strategy>
 ```

-For example:
+For example, to analyze `TreeMap`'s `remove` method using `LISSA`, with up to a maximum of `4` nodes in the trees, execute:
 ```
 bash run_case_study.sh TreeMap remove 4 LISSA
 ```

-The available methods per class are:
+The results are shown on the screen, and stored in CSV format in file: ```output/results<CLASS_NAME>-results.csv ```.

+# Structure

+The available classes and their corresponding methods (see Section 4 of the paper) are listed below:
 ```
 TreeMap : [put, remove, containsKey, containsValue]
 HashMap : [put, remove, containsKey, containsValue]